bcgov/platform-services-registry/docs/business-logic/public-cloud/finance-reporting.md

 # Public Cloud financial reporting (prototype)

+Finance reporting covers **AWS LZA** and **MS Azure** only.
+Classic AWS products stay in the registry and on the forecast page, but they are not ingested, filtered, or rolled into finance snapshot / rankings / coverage / unmatched / export.

 ## Account / subscription join keys

 Ingestion joins provider billing lines to registry products via account or subscription identifiers.